SESYNC-ci/advanced-git-lesson/docs/_slides/issue.md

 To reference users, use the `@` sign followed by their name.

-To reference commits, use the first 7 digits of the commit's hash (it will look like `5d1001b`).
+To reference commits, use the first 7 digits of the commit's hash (it will look something like `5d1001b`).

 To reference pull requests and other issues, use the `#` sign followed by the number ID of the pull request or issue.
 They go up sequentially starting at `#1`.